 Barbara Kantrowitz, a senior editor, is an award-winning magazine editor and writer.
 She worked at Newsweek for nearly 25 years in the magazine’s society section, where she wrote and edited dozens of cover stories on health, education, religion and women’s issues.
 Kantrowitz has also worked at People, The New York Times, The Philadelphia Inquirer, Newsday and The Hartford Courant, and has freelanced for many national publications.
 She is a graduate of Cornell University and Columbia University’s Graduate School of Journalism.

 Jon Marcus, higher-education editor, has written about higher education for the Washington Post, USA Today, Time, NBCNews.com, the Miami Herald, the Boston Globe, Washington Monthly, and other magazines and newspapers.
 He also is the North America higher-education correspondent for the Times (U.K.) Higher Education magazine.
 His Hechinger higher-education coverage has won national awards from the Education Writers Association and he was a finalist for an award for beat reporting from the New York chapter of the Society of Professional Journalists.
 The former editor of Boston magazine, Marcus holds a master’s degree from Columbia University’s Graduate School of Journalism and a bachelor’s degree from Bates College.
 He teaches journalism at Boston College and Boston University.

-Davin McHenry is the news editor and web producer, responsible for managing The Hechinger Report website.
+Davin McHenry is the web editor, responsible for managing The Hechinger Report website.
 As web editor of the Bakersfield Californian, he led thenewsroom in changing to a web-first approach and launched the breaking-news blog that became one of the most popular parts of the paper’s site.
 McHenry also served as assistant city editor and covered county government for the Bakersfield Californian.
 Prior to that, he was a reporter for The Hanford (CA) Sentinel.
 McHenry holds a B.A. in dramatic arts from the University of California, Santa Barbara.